-Start of school and 1st trimester for Grades 1 to 8 - August 16, 2023 Start of school and 1st trimester for TK & K - August 21, 2023 Start of 2nd Trimester - November 13, 2023 Return from Christmas holiday break - January 8, 2024 Start of 3rd trimester - March 1, 2024 Return from Easter holiday break - April 8, 2024 Final installment payment due date - May 20, 2024
+Start of school and 1st trimester for Grades 1 to 8 - August 14, 2024 Start of school and 1st trimester for TK & K - August 19, 2024 Start of 2nd Trimester - November 8, 2024 Return from Christmas holiday break - January 6, 2025 Start of 3rd trimester - March 3, 2025 Return from Easter holiday break - April 28, 2025 Final installment payment due date - May 20, 2025

-- Students will not be able to register for the following year if the account is not current by the registration day. - Students with damaged books, lost books, textbook CDs, or Chromebooks will be charged at the replacement cost and will not be allowed to return to school until the balance is settled. - If a student leaves the school with an unpaid balance, the family account may be referred to collections. - In the event FACTS, the school's tuition management service, has a family's installment payment returned for a third time due to insufficient funds or account closure, the administration at St. Francis Elementary may require the family to pay the remaining full current balance of tuition and/or extended care in order for the student(s) to continue. - Delinquent tuition/extension payments made to the school are subject to additional school service fees, as well as any outstanding FACTS service fees.
+- Students will not be able to register for the following year if the account is not current by the registration day. - Students with damaged books, lost books, textbook CDs, or Chromebooks will be charged at the replacement cost and will not be allowed to return to school until the balance is settled. - If a student leaves the school with an unpaid balance, the family account may be referred to collections. - If an 8th grade student leaves the school with an unpaid balance, the high school the student will be attending will be notified. - In the event FACTS, the school's tuition management service, has a family's installment payment returned for a third time due to insufficient funds or account closure, the administration at St. Francis Elementary may require the family to pay the remaining full current balance of tuition and/or extended care in order for the student(s) to continue. - Delinquent tuition/extension payments made to the school are subject to additional school service fees, as well as any outstanding FACTS service fees.